blakedietz/blakedietz.me/content/posts/2021-01-19-one-life-flight-later/index.md

 were okay.
 And at what cost?
 Not spending time with my family and friends?
 Not having enough restorative time to live a normal life.

 All the last week I had been off of work.
-Recently I had a moment where I just couldn't.
-I just couldn't do it.
+Recently I had a breaking point where I just couldn't.
+I just couldn't do _it_ .
 I couldn't stare at the computer screen and put another problem into my head.
 The thought of work was revolting.